MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 #### Observed data {-}

-As an employer who subsidizes housing for your employees, you need to know the average month rental price for a three bedroom flat in Edinburgh.
+As an employer who subsidizes housing for your employees, you need to know the average monthly rental price for a three bedroom flat in Edinburgh.
 In order to walk through the example more clearly, let's say that you are only able to randomly sample five Edinburgh flats (if this were a real example, you would surely be able to take a much larger sample size, possibly even being able to measure the entire population!).

 Figure \@ref(fig:5flats) presents the details of the random sample of observations where the monthly rent of five flats has been recorded.